cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 ~~~

-Once the client object is created, it can be used in the same fashion as before.
+Once the client object is created, it can be used in the same fashion as
+before.

 ## <a id='services'></a>Services ##

-The Client class contains four service methods; services, service_instances, service_instance_by_name and service_instance.
+The Client class contains four service methods: services, service\_instances,
+service\_instance\_by\_name and service\_instance.

-The first method, 'services', returns a hash of all the available services on the targeted Cloud Foundry instance;
+The first method, 'services', returns a hash of all the available services on
+the targeted Cloud Foundry instance:

 ~~~ruby
 pp client.services